arnoson/very-simple-components/README.md

   // We only have to import the component, it will register itself. import './components/gallery.js'

-  // This will look for any elements with a `data-simple-component` attribute and
+  // This will look for any elements with a `data-component` attribute and
   // mount the corresponding component. mountComponents()
 </script>